Readiness For Occupancy Involves the Requirement That a Rental Unit Be Fit and HabitablePage last modified: May 23 2021

-What Happens If An Apartment Is Not Ready On Move-In Day?
+What Happens If a Rental Unit Is Still Undergoing Renovations On Move-In Day?

 Similar Questions About Delayed Occupancy Issues Include: